-Fraction 3 caused significant reductions in RBC counts, which might also indicate the induction of anaemia.
-Similar results were reported by18 in A. Cordifolia, P. amarus, P. muellerianus and S. virosa extracts treated rats.
-Fraction 3 caused significant increase in MCH values which probably indicates the induction of macrocytic anaemia, since increased MCV and MCH valves are known to be indicative of macrocytic anaemia.19 Similar result was reported by20 in Azadirachta indica extract treated chicks.
-The significant increase in the MCHC values caused by fraction 3 could indicate induction of hereditary spherocytosis, since MCHC values are known to be elevated in hereditary spherocytosis.
-Contrary results were reported by21 in Garlic and Ginger supplements fed broilers.
+Fraction 5 caused significant decrease in PCV value, this could indicate an induction of anaemia.
+Similar results were reported by in fractions 3 and 4 of Cnestis ferruginea treated rats.
+Fraction 5 caused significant reductions in RBC counts, which might also indicate the induction of anaemia.
+Similar results were reported by in A. Cordifolia, P. amarus, P. muellerianus and S. virosa extracts treated rats.
+Fraction 5 caused significant increase in MCH values which probably indicates the induction of macrocytic anaemia, since increased MCV and MCH valves are known to be indicative of macrocytic anaemia.
+Similar result was reported by in Azadirachta indica extract treated chicks.

-Fraction 3 caused significant increase in TWBC value, this probably indicates an enhancement in the ability of the body to defend against invading organisms.22 Similar result was report by23 in viscum album extract treated rats.
-Fraction 3 caused significant decrease in monocyte values which indicates that the phagocytic function of the body could be compromised.24 Similar result was reported by 2^{25} in Neem extract fed chickens.
-The significant increase in neutrophil count caused by the fraction 3 probably indicates an enhancement in the ability of the body to attack and destroy invading bacteria, viruses and other injurious agents (phagocytosis).
-Similar result was reported by26 in Dennettia tripetala extract treated rats.
-The significant decrease in the lymphocyte values caused by fraction 3 probably indicates reduction in the acquired immune response of the body.
-Contrary result was reported by27 in Pelargonium reniforme extract treated rats.
-Fraction 3 caused significant increase in platelet value which probably indicates an enhancement in the hemostatic function of the body.
-Similar result was reported by28 in Fadogia agrestis extract treated rats.
+Fraction 5 caused increase in the TWBC value, this probably indicates an enhancement in the ability of the body to defend against invading organisms.21 Similar result was report by22 in viscum album extract treated rats.
+Fraction 5 caused significant decrease in monocyte values which indicates that the phagocytotic function of the body could be compromised.23 Similar result was reported by24 in Neem extract fed chickens.
+Fraction 5 caused increase in platelet value which probably indicates an enhancement in the hemostatic function of the body.
+Similar result was reported by25 in Fadogia agrestis extract treated rats.

-Fraction 3 caused significant increase in total protein level which might indicate an enhancement in the buffering capacity of blood and colloid osmotic pressure.
-Similar result was reported by27 in Pelargonium reniforme extract treated rats.
-The significant increase in the albumin levels caused by fraction 3 could indicate an increase in the serum levels of metals, ions, fatty acids, amino acids, bilirubin and enzymes; since it has been reported that albumin serves as a carrier for metals, ions, fatly acids, amino acids, bilirubin, enzymes and drugs.22 Similar result was reported by29 in Enicostemma axillare extract treated rats.
-Fraction 3 caused significant increase in the globulin levels which probably indicates an enhancement in both the natural and acquired immunity of the body.
-Similar result was reported by30 in Andrographis paniculata extract treated rats.
+Fraction 5 caused significant increase in total protein level which might indicate an enhancement in the buffering capacity of blood and colloid osmotic pressure.
+Similar result was reported by26 in Pelargonium_reniforme extract treated rats.
+The significant increase in albumin level caused by fraction 5 could indicate an increase in serum levels of metals, ions, fatty acids, amino acids, bilirubin and enzymes; since it has been reported that albumin serves as a carrier for metals, ions, fatly acids, amino acids, bilirubin, enzymes and drugs.21 Similar result was reported by27 in Enicostemma axillare extract treated rats.

-Fraction 3 caused significant increase in the activity of ALT, which probably indicates an induction of hepatic damage, since it has been reported that ALT is present in the liver and other cells and is particularly useful in measuring hepatic necrosis, especially in small animals.15 Similar result was reported by31 in Phyllantus amarus extract treated rats.
-The significant increase in the activity of AST caused by fraction 3 could indicate an induction of tissue necrosis, since it has been reported that elevation in the activity of AST can be associated with cell necrosis of many tissues, pathology involving the skeletal or cardiac muscle and/or hepatic parenchyma, allows leakage of large amounts of this enzyme into the blood.32 Contrary result was reported by in Murraya koenigii extracts treated rats.
+Fraction 5 caused significant increase in the activity of ALT which probably indicates an induction of hepatic damage, since it has been reported that ALT is present in the liver and other cells and is particularly useful in measuring hepatic necrosis, especially in small animals.
+Similar result was reported by In Phyllantus amarus extract treated rats.
+The significant increase in AST activity caused by fraction 5 could indicate an induction of tissue necrosis, since it has been reported that elevation in the activity of AST can be associated with cell necrosis of many tissues, pathology involving the skeletal or cardiac muscle and/or hepatic parenchyma, allows leakage of large amounts of this enzyme into the blood.
+Contrary result was reported by In Murraya koenigii extracts treated rats.